Priapos1004/ML101/README.md

 ## TPOT library

 The TPOT library will save a lot of work.
 You just have to give the *tpot classifier* or *tpot regressor* your data and it will automatically try different combinations of preprocessing, models and hypertune the models.
-The [link](http://epistasislab.github.io/tpot/) to there website where they explain in more detail what they exactly do.
+The [link](http://epistasislab.github.io/tpot/) to there website where they explain in more detail what they exactly do and to there [github repository](https://github.com/EpistasisLab/tpot).

 ### installation of tpot